migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/Signals.md

 ```
 @Godot
 class Demo: Node3D {
-    #signal("burp")

-    // Convenience method to emit the signal
-    public func emitBurp () {
-        emit(Demo.burp)
+    @Signal var burp: SimpleSignal
 }
-}
 ```

-The free-standing macro `#signal` declares a signal named burp.
-This macro will turn signals using the snake-case naming convention into camel-case names accessible in Swift.
+The free-standing macro `@Signal` declares a signal named burp.
+This macro will turn signal variable names using the camel-case naming convention into Godot signals using snake-case.

-So for example if you were to declare a signal called 'lives_changed' it would be exposed to Godot as 'lives_changed', and to your Swift code as 'livesChanged'.
+So for example if you were to declare a signal called 'livesChanged' it would be exposed to Godot as 'lives_changed', and to your Swift code as 'livesChanged'.